Xakkusu/p4-build-your-dream/README.md

 - As a user I can create tags on my posts and comments so that it can be searched by them.

     As the user might lack professional knowledge the tags will be picked by the admin, yet they are chosen based on the post.
 So if good keywords are used they will be used as tags.
-- As a user I can search through the posts so that can find what I want to.
+- As a user I can search through the posts so that I can find what I want to.

     On the search page all used tags are shown and the user can select one and see all related build posts.
 - As a user I can view all tags so that I can browse through them.

-    On the search page all used tags are shown and the user can select one and see all related build posts, all tags can be seleced as well.
+    On the search page all used tags are shown and the user can select one and see all related build posts, all tags can be selected as well.
 - As a user I can indicate the status of my input so that I know if those things will be implemented one day or not.

     Approved requests are shown on the future content page for all users to see.